 Some women like their clothes to passionately “hug” their bodies.

-Pro tip: Keep in mind that the more fat a body carries, the more ease a body needs.
+Sew easy tip: Keep in mind that the more fat a body carries, the more ease a body needs.
 Because as we sit fat spreads.
-And because muscle is dense and compact, it doesn’t spread.
+Since muscle is dense and compact, it doesn’t spread.

 Okay, now that we know our preferred ease, let’s learn about…

-Style ease is the additional ease the designer has added on top of wearing ease to create a certain silhouette or function — think a body conscious dress vs. a tent dress or a coat vs. lingerie.
+Style ease is the additional ease the designer has added on top of wearing ease to create a certain silhouette — think a body-conscious dress vs. a tent dress.

-Finished Garment Measurements minus Standard Body Measurements equals Total Ease
+Finished Garment Measurements – Body Measurements = TOTAL Ease